saiyudhaplhaomega/Development-of-an-Angular-Plugin-for-Creating-and-Visualizing-Metabolic-Pathway-Maps/README.md

 A color palette is stored as sass map and can be build using the [Material Design Palette Generator](http://mcg.mbitson.com/#!?mcgpalette0=%233f51b5).
 Export the generated Palette by clicking on the download icon, select "Angular JS 2" and copy the palette into an scss file.

-The palette contains hues between 50 and 900, accent hues used to emphasize elements, and contrast colors for each hue (see for example mdoa-grey-palette.scss).
+The palette contains hues between 50 and 900, accent hues used to emphasize elements (the "A" values, e.g., "A100"), and contrast colors for each hue (see for example mdoa-grey-palette.scss).

 ![](https://lh3.googleusercontent.com/B7cWRIVroduc9tSxqWaCyCGQ_M9bfsmFQKMlVfnuR2BIh_eR35gz3hO_45QKnItqA_wuXqAcmBNFVRam4Upw5Nwqhsmo6FJgMWoW=w1064-v0)

 ### Building a Theme

 An Angular Material theme consists of a primary color palette, an accent color palette, and a warning color palette.
-The primary palette is used as a "basic" color (e.g., for navbar), the accent palette is used to emphasize selected elements (e.g., buttons), and the warn palette is used to emphasize if something is wrong (e.g., incorrect form elements).
+The primary palette is used as a "basic" color (e.g., for navbar), the accent palette is used to emphasize specific elements (e.g., buttons), and the warn palette is used to emphasize if something is wrong (e.g., incorrect form elements).

 To achieve a high color contrast you could select complementary colors for palettes, or grey/black as primary and bright colors as accent and warning.
-Use for example the [Adobe Color Wheel](https://color.adobe.com/de/create/color-wheel) for that.
+Use for example the [Adobe Color Wheel](https://color.adobe.com/de/create/color-wheel) to find complementary colors.

 The theme is composed in an scss stylesheet: